-Graham Lee, the security boffin, has been writing a series of posts about Model View Controller and its meanings, with historical and contemporary contexts.
+Graham Lee has been writing a series of posts about Model View Controller and its meanings, with historical and contemporary contexts.
 His most recent post, Inside-Out Apps, is a good read.

 The question is simple: What do we mean when we say MVC?
 The M and V, of course, are obvious.
 The Model represents your data and the actions you want to perform on it.
 The View displays that data.
 What’s in between is nebulous.

 In iOS, Controllers are View Controllers, with the prefix

 UI, suggesting that they’re very tightly coupled with the View layer.
 In Rails world, Controllers receive an “action” from the router and fetch and prepare data for the View, which is more of a template.
 In Java, Controllers explicitly observe their Models, updating their Views anytime something happens.

 These are all very different ways of considering the C in MVC.
 They probably should all have different names.
 In fact, they do all have different names.
 And pretty pictures.